A Lesson in Empathy for Precision Medicine Graduate Certificate Students

 Given the critical role that genetics plays in drug metabolism, and increased consumer awareness and adoption of at-home genetic testing kits, it is now more important than ever for pharmacists and other healthcare professionals to be ready to respond to patients’ questions and genetic test results with expertise and compassion.

-Meghan McNulty, PharmD ’23, feels prepared after Dr. Gammal’s course.
+Meghan McNulty, PharmD ’23, feels prepared after Dr. Donnelly’s course.
 She found the testing experience – and a subsequent reflection exercise – especially valuable.

 “We got to live through what we were learning,” she said.
 “I’m ready to have deep conversations about genetic test results with patients.
 I’ve thought a lot about connections and context.
 Genetics doesn’t just affect the one person, it informs everyone connected to them.”